scychon/openmm_drudeNose/README.md

 7. If you plan to build the CUDA platform, make sure that CUDA_TOOLKIT_ROOT_DIR is set correctly and that EXAMPLE_BUILD_CUDA_LIB is selected.

-8. OpenCL Platform is not supported
+8. Only CUDA Platform is supported

 9. Press "Configure" again if necessary, then press "Generate".

+10. For better performance, modify OpenMM src file $OPENMM_SRC_DIR/plugins/drude/openmmapi/include/openmm/internal/DrudeForceImpl.h in the following line.
+We suggested Peter to change the plugin code, but this is not corrected yet (for OpenMM 7.2)
+-    void updateContextState(ContextImpl& context) {
++    void updateContextState(ContextImpl& context, bool& forcesInvalid) {

-10. Use the build system you selected to build and install the plugin.
+11. Use the build system you selected to build and install the plugin.
 Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'drudenoseplugin' package in your python